Internet Plans

 NBN

 The National Broadband Network (NBN) is a nationwide initiative in Australia to upgrade our existing internet infrastructure.
-It involves various technologies to provide high-speed broadband connections to homes and businesses.
+It involves various technologies to provide high-speed broadband connections to homes.
 These technologies include Fibre to the Premises (FTTP), Fibre to the Node (FTTN), Fibre to the Curb (FTTC), Hybrid Fibre Coaxial (HFC), Fixed Wireless and satellite connections.

 FTTP is considered the most advanced NBN technology as it delivers fibre optic cables directly to your home or office, offering very high-speed and reliable connections.
 Other technologies like FTTN and FTTC use a mix of fibre and existing copper lines for the final connection.
 Most Australians now have access to the NBN, but the connection available will depend on what infrastructure is currently present where you live.